Requirements and forms for driving schools and instructors

 - at least one certified driving school instructor that is approved to teach the Pre-Licensing Course.

-- the owner of the driving school must make sure that all advertisements (printed, electronic or otherwise) for the school comply with Section 76.21 of the Commissioner’s Regulations.
+- the owner of the driving school must make sure that all advertisements (printed, electronic or otherwise) for the school comply with Section 76.21 of the Commissioner’s Regulations (PDF).

 If your business is approved as a driving school, DMV may conduct periodical inspections and audits to make sure you are following these requirements.
 You must also follow all of the rules and regulations of the municipality in which you are operating the driving school business.

-A driving school instructor can only be certified when s/he is employed by a licensed driving school.
-A driving school instructor must meet several requirements, which are identified in Section 76.15 of the Commissioner’s Regulations, including
+A driving school instructor can only be certified when employed by a licensed driving school.
+A driving school instructor must meet several requirements, which are identified in Section 76.15 of the Commissioner’s Regulations (PDF), including

 - must be at least 21 years of age